MuOssama/bbox-inpainter/README.md

 # 🖌️ LaMa Bounding Box Inpainter

 An easy-to-use **Tkinter GUI** for inpainting selected regions of an image using **[simple-lama-inpainting](https://github.com/advimman/lama)**.
-You can draw bounding boxes on an image, and the app will remove/inpaint those areas using LaMa’s powerful deep learning model./
+You can draw bounding boxes on an image, and the app will remove/inpaint those areas using LaMa’s powerful deep learning model.

-*** you can remove water mark or anything !!***
+** you can remove water mark or anything !!**
----

 ## 📜 Overview